dyjarufa/URL-Shortener/README.md

 - Uses the Single Responsibility Principle (SRP) from SOLID to separate URL formatting logic into a utility function.
 - URLs are validated and transformed into absolute URLs to ensure correct redirection.

-## Acknowledgments

-Thanks to OpenAI's ChatGPT for providing valuable guidance and suggestions during the development of this project.

 ---

 Developed with ❤️ by Jady Rufino